alicewilson17/events-platform/README.md

 A bespoke events management platform with the aim of supporting and empowering Women in Tech 👩‍💻✨

-The platform is designed to help event organisers from Women In Tech communities create and share their events with community members.
+The platform is designed to help event organisers from Women In Tech communities create, manage, and share their events with community members.
 Users can browse the events on offer, sign up and add events to their calendars.

 ### Tech Stack
 <b>Frontend:</b> React (using Vite for faster builds) \